UBC-MDS/introduction-machine-learning/chapters/en/module2.md

 For the following questions, refer to this diagram below.

-We are trying to predict a player's in this problem:
+We are trying to predict a player’s position in this problem:

 - Blue circles represent defense players
 - Red triangles represent forward players